 What are the monasteries in Ireland you really should not miss?
 Of these ecclesiastical buildings there are quite a few, many of them in ruins, but to the discerning tourist the choice seems to be overwhelming.
 So which Irish monasteries should one actually visit when traveling through the Emerald Isle?
 You'll stumble across many, in fact too many to even be all properly signposted.
 Because when Saint Patrick introduced Christianity to the Irish, he often founded a monastery to keep the flame alive.
-And from 432 to the dissolution of the monasteries under Henry VIII monasticism flourished in Ireland.
+And from 432 A.D. to the dissolution of the monasteries under Henry VIII, monasticism flourished in Ireland.
 First in a specific "Celtic" way, later spearheaded by the European orders.
 Ruins and remains of monasteries are still numerous in Ireland - and you really should include a few in your plans.

 01 of 10

 This must be the Big Daddy, with both the stunning landscape and the sprawling "monastic town" being easily (in terms of distance at least) accessible from Dublin.
 Here Saint Kevin sought inspiration and peace, his adherents later founded a monastery at the spot near the two lakes.
 The solitude in the Wicklow mountains must certainly have appealed to the monks turning away from "worldly life".
 Even today the way there is not the easiest.
 And though the monks have long left, Glendalough's impressive remains (including a cathedral and a complete round tower) tell of past glory.

 02 of 10

 This was a "lost" monastery and its location on a remote island in Strangford Lough in County Down makes it all the better for it.
 Though its round tower is but a stump and other remains are sparse, the small visitor center tells the interesting story of this settlement.
 And on a good day the view from Nendrum across the lough is simply stunning.
 Be prepared for a bit of a curvy drive, though.